aseldawy/CS167/Labs/Lab8/CS167-Lab8.md

     Hint: Use [`db.collection.find()`](https://www.mongodb.com/docs/manual/reference/method/db.collection.find/#mongodb-method-db.collection.find) and [`db.collection.count()`](https://www.mongodb.com/docs/manual/reference/method/db.collection.count/).

-5. Find all tweets from Japan (country_code: "JP") posted by users with at least 50,000 tweets (statuses_count).
-From these tweets, retrieve and list information about the users, specifically their username (user_name), number of followers (followers_count), and total number of tweets (statuses_count).
+5. Find all tweets those have country_code "JP" and user's statuses_count is greater than 50,000.
+From these tweets, list information about the users, specifically their username (user_name), number of followers (followers_count), and total number of tweets (statuses_count).
 The results should be sorted in ascending order based on the number of followers (followers_count).
     * ***(Q4) What is your command for this query?***
     * ***(Q5) How many records does your query return?*** (Use the [db.collection.count()](https://www.mongodb.com/docs/manual/reference/method/db.collection.count/) function to answer this question.)